Boykoa97/PaceB/docs/Meetings.md

 **Team Meeting 2(04/10/2020)**:(2:08-2:46);All group members present; Meeting mainly focused on what to have ready for next client meeting, which is have the tech stack pros and cons finished, as well as a rough timeline of milestones/functional requirements.
 Also covered other things needed for the requirements in slightly less detail, and planned when to have most things done by.

 **Team Meeting 3(07/10/2020)**:(11:00-11:47);All group members present; New meeting time, so not a lot was covered.
 Reviewed who is going to do which requirements for the deadline, and came up with a rough timeline for when we are going to get the video presentation done.
 Also updated each other on what we have done, and adjusted plans accordingly.

+**Team Meeting 4(18/10/2020)**:(2:00-2:48);All group members present; Covered feedback from the group evaluations, and decided on what to improve on for our report, before our next client meeting and the requirements deadline.

+**Team Meeting 5(1/11/2020)**:(1:07-2:19);All group members present; Decided on what to do now that the requirments deadline has passed, and what to have done for the next week.
+Going to focus on building enviroments, and starting to build a start page.

+**Team Meeting 6(14/11/2020)**:(2:10-2:55);Chrstian and Anthony present; Assigned tasks for the next deliverable, and figured out what exactly needs to be done.